 Key Findings from the Report

-2019 LexisNexis® True Cost of FraudSM Study Methodology
+2019 LexisNexis® True Cost of FraudTM Study Methodology

 This is the tenth annual comprehensive research study on U.S. merchant fraud.
 The study surveyed 700 risk and fraud decision makers at U.S. retailers from January through March 2019.
 Respondents represented a wide spectrum of retail merchants, including: Retailers offering e-commerce, retailers receiving a majority of their income though online or mobile channels and retailers offering mobile commerce.
 The overall margin of sampling error is +/-3.7 at a 95% confidence level.
 Data reflects the U.S. Merchant population based on weighting to U.S. Economic Census.

-Download a copy of 10th annual True Cost of Fraud℠ report for the retail sector here.
+Download a copy of the 10th annual True Cost of FraudTM report.

 About LexisNexis Risk Solutions